Q1. How does your jointing material differ from Polymeric Sand?

 Q5.
 Why is there a weed growing in the EnviroSAND/EnviroSTONE?

 Situations may arise from time to time where there is an accumulation of organic matter and/or soil debris on top of the EnviroSAND or EnviroSTONE.
 Insects and wind can transport seeds over your application and deposit them on this layer of foreign debris, where they can germinate.
-The Envirobond products contain an elevated pH, which makes it extremely difficult for the seeds of most plant species to germinate.
+The Envirobond landscape design products contain an elevated pH, which makes it extremely difficult for the seeds of most plant species to germinate.
 Any existing weeds or root material in the joints and bedding material will most likely not be affected by the elevated pH.
 It is important to recognize that most weeds grow in a top-down manner.
 Weeds do not come up from underneath pavers or flagstone.

 Q6.
 Why is there moss growing on the EnviroSAND/EnviroSTONE?

 Moss growth is an indication of excessive moisture.
 Moss prefers to grow in moist environments which are typically found in areas that exhibit water accumulation and insufficient drainage.
-The Envirobond products do not contain any additives that will prevent moss growth.
+Envirobond landscape design products do not contain any additives that will prevent moss growth.
 Given that moss will grow on almost any type of surface, the best way to prevent moss growth is to remove the growth conditions by improving drainage and sun exposure to keep the material from remaining damp.

 Q7.
 Why are ants burrowing in the EnviroSAND/EnviroSTONE?

 Rare occasions can arise where ants will find a void in the joint, which will facilitate the burrowing process.
-The glue component in the Envirobond products makes it very difficult for ants to detach sand particles and create burrows.
+The binder component in the Envirobond products makes it very difficult for ants to detach sand particles and create burrows.
 Any activity can further be minimized by ensuring that the joints in your application are properly filled with EnviroSAND/EnviroSTONE, leaving no void spaces.

 Q8.
 How long will your product last before I have to follow up with maintenance procedures?

-The lifetime of our product is influenced by the amount of traffic that it is subjected to on a regular basis and the climatic conditions that it experiences.
+The lifetime of our landscape design products is influenced by the amount of traffic that it is subjected to on a regular basis and the climatic conditions that it experiences.
 Those two variables can be very diverse, so it is often difficult to gauge the question at hand.
 Generally speaking, you will find that the products will be maintenance free for about 2 to 3 years.
 Simple maintenance procedures involve adding new product to the joints and saturating the new material with a mist; the new material will bond to the old material to become one stabilized mass in the joints.

 Q9.
 How do I get excess material off the surface of my pavers after it has dried?